History of Kevin Garnett in Timeline

 In 2015, Kevin Garnett was traded back to the Minnesota Timberwolves.

-In September 2016, Kevin Garnett announced his retirement from professional basketball, marking the end of his illustrious NBA career.
+In September 2016, Kevin Garnett announced his retirement from professional basketball.

-On September 23, 2016, Kevin Garnett announced his retirement from the NBA after playing for 21 seasons.
-He had considered playing one more season with the Timberwolves to mentor young players, but his knee condition made him unsure.
+On September 23, 2016, Kevin Garnett announced his retirement from the NBA after 21 seasons.
+He had considered playing one more season with the Timberwolves to help their young players but was unsure if his knees would hold up.

 In October 2016, Kevin Garnett joined the crew on TNT's Inside the NBA.

-January 2017: Joins Los Angeles Clippers as consultant
+January 2017: Garnett Becomes Consultant for the Los Angeles Clippers

-In January 2017, Kevin Garnett joined the Los Angeles Clippers as a consultant, and also consulted with the Milwaukee Bucks during the 2016–17 season.
+In January 2017, Kevin Garnett joined the Los Angeles Clippers as a consultant.
+He also consulted with the Milwaukee Bucks during the 2016–17 season.

-On July 12, 2018, Kevin Garnett's wife, Brandi Padilla, filed for divorce, seeking custody of their children.
+On July 12, 2018, Kevin Garnett's wife, Brandi Padilla, filed for divorce, asking for custody of their children.

-In 2019, Kevin Garnett made his feature film debut, playing a fictionalized version of himself, in the film "Uncut Gems".
+In 2019, Kevin Garnett made his feature film debut in "Uncut Gems", a crime thriller where he played a fictionalized version of himself.

 Loading Video...